xxhh1112/status-mobile/doc/debugging.md

 # Debugging

 ## Inspecting re-frame with re-frisk

 `re-frisk` is a state visualization tool written by our very own Andrey (@flexsurfer).
-With its help you can inspect the current state of app-db, watch event, etc.
+With its help you can inspect the current state of app-db, watch events, etc.

 ![re-frisk](images/debugging/re-frisk.png)